radarsh/gradle-test-logger-plugin/README.md

 1. `plain` - displays no colours or Unicode symbols
 2. `standard` - displays colours but no Unicode symbols
-3. `mocha` - similar to what mochajs/mocha prints including Unicode symbols
+3. `mocha` - similar to what [mochajs](https://github.com/mochajs/mocha) prints, with colours and Unicode symbols

 ## FAQ